List of Platense Zacatecoluca records and statistics

 Club Deportivo Platense Municipal Zacatecoluca is a Salvadoran professional association football club based in Zacatecoluca, la Paz.
-The club was formed in 1 May 1951.
+The club was formed on 1 May 1951.
 Platense currently plays in the Primera División.

 This list encompasses the major honours won by Platense and records set by the club, their managers and their players.
 The player records section includes details of the club's leading goalscorers and those who have made most appearances in first-team competitions.
 It also records notable achievements by Platense players on the international stage, and the highest transfer fees paid and received by the club.

 Platense has set various records since its founding.